Drug & Alcohol Rehab in West Sussex

-How Do I Know I’m Addicted?
+How Do I Know If I Am Addicted?

-When it comes to diagnosing alcohol or drug addiction, there are a number of different tools doctors and other professionals use.
+When it comes to diagnosing alcohol or drug addiction, there are a number of different tools that doctors and other professionals use.

 For example, most rehab centres will use the CAGE self-assessment tool, which is useful in diagnosing what stage or level your addiction is prior to attending a rehab centre.